benrandoing20/LNewCo/README.md

 based on insights gathered in conversations with Trainers and through EDA.

 In order to develop a more robust model, ML and RL approaches should be leveraged to verify the scoring.
-Potential future wok may include collecting a dataset of labeled squat data from trainers as the basis for a supervised learning model is combined with the current heuristic.
+Potential future work may include collecting a dataset of labeled squat data from trainers as the basis for a supervised learning model is combined with the current heuristic.
 Reinforcement Learning approaches may include creating a reward model based